-- Support when discussing needs to teaching staff should this be required.
+- Support when discussing needs to teaching staff, should this be required

-- Practical goal setting and suggestions of how to address certain issues you may be experiencing.
+- Practical goal setting and suggestions of how to address certain issues you may be experiencing

-- Support accessing local statutory services such as the NHS.
+- Support accessing local statutory services such as the NHS

-- Signposting to agencies who are able to support students with alcohol and substance use issues.
+- Signposting to agencies who are able to support students with alcohol and substance use issues

-- Signposting to counselling services.
+- Signposting to counselling services

-Informing DMU about your mental health condition
+Disclosing a mental health condition

-Making contact with the Mental Health Inclusion team
+Contacting the Mental Health team

 To ensure that we direct you to the appropriate service you must first book a Single Point of Access Appointment (SPA) where your needs will be assessed.
 These appointments can be booked via MyGateway.